Case Study: Executive Personality Portraits on location

 + Rich visual experience

 + May be photographed in any city

 + Variety of scenes in a consistent style

 + Strong, lasting impression of the company and the leadership

 – Takes time to complete the project

-– Difficult to shoot during winter and summer
+– Hard to shoot during winter and summer

-If you have good budget and reasonable project time line, this is a very good option to consider.
-However, if you have challenge in either of both of these aspects, discuss other option through consultation with the photographer.
+If you have a comfortable budget and project timeline, this is an excellent option to consider.
+However, if you have a challenge in either, discuss other options through consultation with the photographer.